SURFscz/SRAMsync/README.md

 }
 ```

-If you do use the `EmailNotifications` class for sending notification by e-mail,
+If you don't use the `EmailNotifications` class for sending notification by e-mail,
 you don't have to have the `smtp` block in your password file.

 ##### SRAM LDAP passwords